vburlbl/cleantalk-spam-protect/readme.txt

 Requires at least: 3.1.2
 License: GPLv2
 Tested up to: 3.5.1
-Stable tag: trunk
+Stable tag: 2.4.10

-Spam free WordPress.
+No spam in the comments.
+Smart, simple anti-spam without CAPTCHA, Q&A.

 == Description ==

-Plugin stops spambots without move spam comments to trash or manual approval queue, invisible for users and admins.
+1. Stops spam-bots in the comments.
+1. Invisible for visitors of a blog.
+1. Anti-spam without CAPTCHA, Q&A.

+Plug-in filters spam bots in the comments of a blog without move to trash or approval in the queue.
+The plugin is not visible for visitors and administrators of a blog.
+The plug-in not uses CAPTCHA or Q&A to stop spam-bots.
+It's simple and clever anti-spam for your blog.

 Every new comment compares with article and previous comments.
 If the relevance of the comment is good enough it gets approval at the blog without manual approval.

-1. Stop spam-bots in comments.
-1. Invisible for users.
-1. Antispam without CAPTCHA.
-1. Automatic approval not spam comments.

 This plugin is a client application for anti-spam service cleantalk.org.
 It is free to use for small and medium sized blogs.